pranavraja/htmx-sse/README.md

 A demo showcasing how to build a real-time multi-user experience with minimal custom javascript, using the excellent [htmx](https://htmx.org/) and the built-in [sse extension](https://htmx.org/attributes/hx-sse/).

-This is a quiz you can run for a group of friends, where everyone's position in the quiz is synchronized, and all players see any guesses made by any player in a chat-like sidebar.
+This is a quiz you can run for a group of friends, where everyone's position in the quiz is synchronized, and all players see points scored by other players in a chat-like sidebar.

-Technical users that can view source and make HTTP requests on their own are still unable to cheat :tm: since the state is on the server-side.

-The quiz runner can reveal the answer and/or take everyone to the next question.
+The quiz runner can reveal the answer and/or take everyone to the next question at their discretion.

 # Setup

+Set a `GOOGLE_MAPS_API_KEY` environment variable (see https://developers.google.com/maps/documentation/javascript/get-api-key for how to get your own)

 Set a `SESSION_SECRET` environment variable to authenticate users